jenkinsci/warnings-ng-plugin/doc/Description.md

 ## Not Yet Supported Features

-Some of the existing features of the warnings plug-in are not yet ported.
-These will be added one by one after the 5.0.0 release of the warnings plug-in.
+Some of the existing features of the warnings plug-in are not yet ported to the API.
+These will be added one by one after the first 5.x release of the warnings plug-in:
+- Visualization of open tasks
-- Portlets for the Jenkins dashboard view
+- Portlets for Jenkins' dashboard view
 - View column that shows the number of issues in a job
 - Quality gate based on the total number of issues